 The State failed to enact a full budget for the State fiscal years ending June 30, 2016, and June 30, 2017, which had a significant, negative impact on the State's finances, although certain spending occurred through statutory transfers, statutory continuing appropriations, court orders and consent decrees, including spending for elementary and secondary education.
-The State enacted full budgets for the State fiscal years ending June 30, 2018 (the "Fiscal Year 2018 Budget"), June 30, 2019 (the "Fiscal Year 2019 Budget"), June 30, 2020 (the "Fiscal Year 2020 Budget"), June 30, 2021 (the "Fiscal Year 2021 Budget"), June 30, 2022 (the "Fiscal Year 2022 Budget"), and June 30, 2023 (the "Fiscal Year 2023 Budget").
+The State enacted full budgets for the State fiscal years ending June 30, 2018 (the "Fiscal Year 2018 Budget"), June 30, 2020 (the "Fiscal Year 2020 Budget"), June 30, 2021 (the "Fiscal Year 2021 Budget"), June 30, 2021 (the "Fiscal Year 2023 Budget"), and June 30, 2023 (the "Fiscal Year 2023 Budget").

 Under current law, the State shares a portion of sales tax, income tax and motor fuel tax revenue with municipalities, including the City.
 The State's general fiscal condition and the underfunding of the State's pension systems have materially adversely affected the State's financial condition and may result in decreased or delayed revenues allocated to the City.
 In addition, the Fiscal Year 2018 Budget, the Fiscal Year 2019 Budget and the Fiscal Year 2020 Budget contained a provision reducing the amount of income tax revenue to be deposited into the Local Government Distributive Fund for distribution to municipalities, like the City, by 10% for State Fiscal Year 2018 and by 5% for State Fiscal Year 2019 and State Fiscal Year 2020.
 The Fiscal Year 2021 Budget, the Fiscal Year 2022 Budget, and the Fiscal Year 2023 Budget did not include any such reduction.
-The Fiscal Year 2018 Budget, the Fiscal Year 2019 Budget, the Fiscal Year 2020 Budget, the Fiscal Year 2021 Budget, the Fiscal Year 2023 Budget also include a service fee for collection and processing of local-imposed sales taxes.
-Such fee was 2% of such sales taxes for State Fiscal Year 2019, State Fiscal Year 2020, State Fiscal Year 2021, State Fiscal Year 2022, and the Fiscal Year 2023 Budget.
+The Fiscal Year 2018 Budget, the Fiscal Year 2019 Budget, the Fiscal Year 2020 Budget, the Fiscal Year 2021 Budget, the Fiscal Year 2022 Budget, and the Fiscal Year 2023 Budget also include a service fee for collection and processing of local-imposed sales taxes.
+Such fee was 2% of such sales taxes for State Fiscal Year 2018 and was reduced to 1.5% of such sales taxes for State Fiscal Year 2019, State Fiscal Year 2020, State Fiscal Year 2021, State Fiscal Year 2022, and the Fiscal Year 2023 Budget.